Catholic University of Croatia: History

 On October 12, 2004, the Croatian Bishops' Conference, on its 29th plenary session, held in Zadar, adopted a Decision on the Establishment of the Catholic University of Croatia.
 The decision stipulated that the founder of the university was to be the Archdiocese of Zagreb and its sponsor the Croatian Bishops' Conference.

 On January 6, 2005, Archbishop Josip Bozanić established the Commission for the Establishment of the Catholic University of Croatia, whose mission was to prepare the establishment of the University of Croatia.
 On January 7, 2005, Bozanić appointed five members to the commission.
 The commission completed its task on June 3, 2006, when Bozanić officially established the university with the publication of the "Decree on the Establishment of the Catholic University of Croatia-Luce Vera Illuminata" (Illuminated with the True Light) and "Instruction for the Establishment" (no. 1273-2/2006).
 The Commission for the Establishment became the Commission of the Croatian Catholic University.
 It had to prepare a study for the launch of the university.
 Bishop Ivan Šaško, a professor at the Catholic Faculty of Theological of the University of Zagreb, was appointed interim rector.

 On June 6, 2006, the Archdiocese of Zagreb and the Croatian government signed an agreement on the exchange of property according to which the archdiocese was given the premises of the former military compound in Črnomerec in exchange of its properties in Vlaška street that were confiscated after the World War II by the Yugoslav government.

-On July 3, 2008, the Ministry of Science, Education and Sports issued a license to the university to perform study programs in psychology, sociology and history and with equal conditions of employment for five years.
+On July 3, 2008, the Ministry of Science, Education and Sports issued a license to the university to offer programs in psychology, sociology, and history and with equal conditions of employment for five years.